Start My Answer

 Is a debt collector pursuing you for an old debt you wish was long behind you?
 If so, you may try to settle the obligation.
 Under debt settlement, you agree to pay a certain amount to the collection agency.
 In exchange, the collection agency accepts your payment and writes off the remaining balance.

-Most debts settle for 48% of the original value.
+Debts settle for 48% of the original value if the matter has not escalated to litiation yet.
+If there is a lawsuit filed over the debt, the average debt settlement amount increases to 85%.
 Collection agencies are usually more willing to accept a settlement if your debt is old and past the statute of limitations.

 Collection agencies cannot sue you for a debt that passes the statute of limitations.
 The statute of limitations will vary depending on your state but generally ranges from two to five years.